opf/openproject/docs/glossary/README.md

 ### Work package ID

-Work package ID is defined as a unique integer assigned to a newly created work package.
+Work package ID is defined as a unique ascending number assigned to a newly created work package.
 Work package IDs cannot be changed and are numbered across all projects of an OpenProject instance (therefore, the numbering within a project may not be sequential).